 Rufus Lester Leggett Collection

-Summary: Donor is a veteran of World War II, the Korean War, and the Vietnam War.
+Summary: Rufus Leggett is a veteran of World War II, the Korean War, and the Vietnam War.
 He served in the 36th Infantry during World War II and took part in the surrender of Reichsmarshall Herman Goring in May of 1945.
-In 1957, the donor's father was on the crew that took off the west porch entry to the 1895 Courthouse.
+In 1957, the Leggett's father was on the crew that took off the west porch entry to the 1895 Courthouse.
 He collected hardware from the Courthouse as mementos.
 Leggett donated the hardware collected by his father to the Archives.
 He also donated newspaper articles and photographs pertaining to his service during World War II.

 Articles